 Dasher City Hall Trail - 3686 US HWY 41, Valdosta, GA (.25 miles)

-There are also several state and federal lands with hiking and walking trails open to the public in the South Georgia region.
+There are also several state and federal lands with hiking and walking trails open to the public in the Southern Georgia region.

 Okefenokee Hiking Swamp Trails – Suwanee Canal Rd., Folkston, GA (9.45 miles)